 How Is Cluster Headache Diagnosed?

 Although distinguishing cluster headache from migraine headache may be difficult, a proper diagnosis is essential because the effective treatment for each type varies considerably.
-There are no specific diagnostic tests for cluster headache.
+There are no specific diagnostic tests, so visiting a cluster headache specialist is vital.
 Family and patient medical history, particularly the headache length and pattern, must be evaluated carefully before making the diagnosis.
 During a physical exam, the patient may show signs of irritation of the nerves that go to the affected eye, even between attacks.
 Brain imaging (scans) with and without contrast is necessary to arrive at an initial diagnosis.

-Several alternative treatments have been shown to be effective in providing cluster headache relief in the short term (acute treatment) and over the long term (prevention).
+Several alternative cluster headache treatments have been shown to be effective in providing cluster headache relief in the short term (acute treatment) and over the long term (prevention).

 - Acute Treatment.
 Commonly used therapies to shorten or halt a cluster attack include oxygen taken by mask while sitting up, and specific drugs that are taken nasally or by injection.